aimcosoftware/sp-api-help-for-.net/README.md

 4. Use IAM credentials to get STS token used to sign SP API requests
 5. Use Access Token and STS credentials for signing, to make requests to SP API

-#### We have only used pseudo code here, except where a specific library is needed
+#### We have only used pseudo code here, except where a specific library is required

 ## 1. Get the LWA AccessToken
 ### Required to get STS token for signing SP API requests